-Other information
+Other information - report of operations

-The Constituting Member is responsible for the Other Information, which comprises the information in the Authority's annual report for the year ended 30 June 2020, but does not include the financial report and my auditor's report thereon.
-My opinion on the financial report does not cover the Other Information and accordingly, I do not express any form of assurance conclusion on the Other Information.
-However, in connection with my audit of the financial report, my responsibility is to read the Other Information and in doing so, consider whether it is materially inconsistent with the financial report or the knowledge I obtained during the audit, or otherwise appears to be materially misstated.
-If, based on the work I have performed, I conclude there is a material misstatement of the Other Information, I am required to report that fact.
+The Constituting Member is responsible for the "other information" included in authority's report of operations for the year ended 30 June 2021.
+The report of operations does not include the financial report and my auditor's report thereon, which together with the report of operations forms the authority's annual report.

+My opinion on the financial report does not cover the other information included in the report of operations and accordingly I do not express any form of assurance conclusion thereon.

+In connection with my audit of the financial report, my responsibility is to read the report of operations when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.

+If, based on the work I have performed, I conclude that there is a materially misstatement of this other information, I am required to report that fact.
 I have nothing to report in this regard.

-Level 31 / 35 Collins Street, Melbourne Vic 3000 T 03 8601 7000 enquiries@audit.vic.gov.au www.audit.vic.gov.au
+OFFICIAL

-Constituting Member's responsibilities for the financial report The Constituting Member of the Authority is responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the Financial Management Act 1994, and for such internal control as the Constituting Member determines is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
+The Constituting Member's responsibilities for the financial report The Constituting Member of the Authority is responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the Financial Management Act 1994, and for such internal control as the Constituting Member determines is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.